rlychilplr/project-6-pub/README.md

 [IMPORTANT](src/README.md)

-dit was een solo project
+This was a solo project